Our Review Process

 These nuts are famous to help prevent the risk of heart disease.
 Cashews do not have an impact on blood glucose levels or weight.

 These nuts are renowned for their salty taste and are energy-dense.
 They also contain a healthy level of fats and fibers.
-These nuts were also associated with the enhancement of good cholesterol in the body as they helped lower the triglyceride levels that lead to better heart health
+These nuts were also associated with the enhancement of good cholesterol in the body as they helped lower the triglyceride levels that lead to better heart health .Also know more about diabetes diet chart.

 Is peanut butter good for people with diabetes?
 Yes.
 As it contains the essential nutrient and can be an active part of a healthy diet.
 Consumption of peanut butter in moderation would give maximum benefits and the person would have to make sure that this packaged product contains no added sugars and is low in fat.